aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

     Note 1: The entry with the code `response` corresponds to the header file.
 We can easily filter this value at the end but we will leave it like this for simplicity.
     Note 2: You can run it locally first in IntelliJ to test the logic.
 Once you're satisfied with the result, recompile into a new JAR file, copy it to your CS167 machine.

-   You can run your code using this commadn:
+   You can run your code using this command in your CS167 machine:

     ```bash
     spark-submit --class edu.ucr.cs.cs167.[UCRNetID].Aggregation [UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv